How To Teach Guitar Students To Practice

 2. Your guitar students may think they understand how to practice what you tell them at the time of the lesson, but once they get home, they do it wrong or forget what it was you told them to focus on.

-Solution 1.
-Invest no less than 1/3 of the guitar lesson time that you use for teaching something new to show your guitar students how to practice that item.
+How To Teach Guitar Students To Practice - Solution #1.
+Invest no less than 1/3 of the guitar lesson time that you use for teaching something new to teach guitar students to practice that item.
 A mere 30-60 seconds of general talk about 'how to practice something new' will not be enough.

-Solution 2.
+How To Teach Guitar Students To Practice - Solution #2.
 Don't simply ‘tell’ your guitar students how to practice something and expect them to not only remember it but also to do it correctly at home.
 You need to really ‘show’ them AND have them DO it in front of you.
 Some guitar teachers feel uncomfortable with the idea that their guitar students are 'paying to practice' in their lesson instead of 'learning something new'.
 If you feel the same, then consider this: ultimately, the most important thing your guitar students need from you is the “result” of improving their guitar playing.
-Knowing 'how to practice guitar' is the most important aspect of getting that result, because once your students leave your lesson studio, they will be on their own.
+Knowing 'how to practice guitar' is the most important aspect of getting that result, because once your guitar students leave your lesson studio, they will be on their own.
 If they practice incorrectly (which many do), then what they paid for at their guitar lesson the week before will be at least partly (if not entirely) wasted time and money.
 This results in slow (or no) progress, frustration, boredom and having to spend more time and money to learn it all AGAIN next week.
-Therefore, it should be your top priority to ensure that your guitar students practice correctly at home so that they can actually benefit from everything you are teaching them in your guitar lessons.
+Therefore, it should be your top priority to teach guitar students to practice correctly at home so that they can actually benefit from everything you are teaching them in your guitar lessons.

-Solution 3.
-Don't allow your guitar students to rush you through the process of teaching them how to practice during their guitar lesson.
-Often times your students may become bored and will say to you things such as "I got it, let's do something else now".
+How To Teach Guitar Students To Practice - Solution #3.
+Don't allow your guitar students to rush you through the process - teach guitar students to practice during their guitar lesson because it's important.
+Often times your guitar students may become bored and will say to you things such as "I got it, let's do something else now".
 Do NOT let them influence you to skip this critical part of their guitar lesson.
-99% of the time, your students really do NOT “got it" and if you take them through the process, you will both quickly discover that they really "DON’T got it".
+99% of the time, your guitar students really do NOT “got it" and if you take them through the process, you will both quickly discover that they really "DON’T got it".
 Additionally, always remind your guitar students that their playing will improve much faster once they understand how to practice guitar with a high degree of effectiveness.

-Solution 4.
+How To Teach Guitar Students To Practice - Solution #4.
 Don't take anything for granted.
 Remember that for you (the guitar teacher) everything is easy and that you know how to practice guitar.
 You know what to listen for when YOU practice or when listening to your guitar students practicing, but your students typically do not know how to do this (although some might ‘think’ that they do).
 Tell them exactly what to listen for and what to pay attention to with the specific item they will be practicing AND write it down (or make sure that your students write these instructions down).

-Solution 5.
+How To Teach Guitar Students To Practice - Solution #5.
 If your guitar students struggle to play something correctly in their next lesson, do not ask them to 'play it again for you' so that you can evaluate what is wrong with their 'playing'.
 This is exactly what ‘average’ guitar teachers do.
-Great guitar teachers ask their students to SHOW (not tell) them how they ‘practiced’ last week's lesson because THIS will reveal the real cause of the student's problem.
-Then instead of simply telling (in words) the students what they need to do to improve, a great guitar teacher will teach the student how to identify 'what to listen for’ while practicing, so that the student learns how to fix such problems on their own.
+Great guitar teachers ask their guitar students to SHOW (not tell) them how they ‘practiced’ last week's lesson because THIS will reveal the real cause of the student's problem.
+Then instead of simply telling (in words) the guitar students what they need to do to improve, a great guitar teacher will teach the student how to identify 'what to listen for’ while practicing, so that the student learns how to fix such problems on their own.
 In this way you will help your guitar students to grow as musicians much more quickly.

 Armed with the knowledge in this article, the next steps you should take right now are: